 "I rescued the most important protector from herself!" he lashed out, getting into her face, motivating her to back up.
 "The very protector who is the hope, the source of reason of this world living another day.
 But how does she thank me, this selfless, loving guardian?
 By fooling around, and rejecting the very existence of him who SAVED HER LIFE!"

 A growl rumbled in Mewtwo's throat, fists clenching tightly as he slowly faced Lugia.
-His optics were veiled over with a fiery blue, face darkening and teeth bared.
+His optics were veiled over with a fiery blue, face darkened and teeth bared.
 The sight of his increasing rage made the beast back away, regretting his action.

-Slowly, but harshly, the feline spoke.
+Slowly, but harshly, the clone spoke.
 "I am doing my duty in returning her to the realities of the world.
 I want her back to who she was before her depression."
 His voice was lenient but very deadly, on the edge of snapping.
 He stepped forward, causing his peers to recoil.
 "You and I know damn well that she is still unstable.
 We all have the world closing in on us, you can feel it as much as Mew."
 Another approach and his foot touched the lake's edge, angry vibes rolling off him and rippling through the water.

 Mew started to quake, tensing when his negative energy stung through her.
 She reached out a shaky hand only to have it repelled by an invisible psychogenic field.
 "M-Mewtwo... please," she gasped.
 "He didn't mean it."

-He only continued his advance, the waves growing more powerful and widespread.
+He only continued his advances, the waves growing more powerful and widespread.
 "If you are so concerned about Mew as you say, why did you not take responsibility and see to it that she would recover the proper way?"

 "Mewtwo, think about what you're doing," Lugia nervously said, imploringly glancing up at Mew as he inched backward, nearly avoiding stumbling over his tail.
 "Remember where you are and who's watching.
 There are children here.
 D-Don't want to give them a wrong message, right?"
 He pitifully grinned, attempting to lighten up the mood.